 This is the second part of a multi-part series taking a deeper dive into various important topics in the 2020 election.
 On the 100-point scale I am using to grade candidates, the Second Amendment is worth 6 points.
-This evening I will place a post at the top with a link to each part of the 2020 dossier series as I place them.

 We can almost recite this from memory: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 But what are we defining as infringements, and how do Delaware’s candidates look at the issue?

-Lauren Witzke (Senate)
+Lauren Witzke (R) (Senate)

 Witzke is very expressive about 2A rights, and has a photo on her social media posing with what I’m assuming is an AR-15 or similar weapon.
 Moreover, she thunders, “The Second Amendment is not up for negotiation.
 It’s not a bargaining chip to be used by lawmakers to cut deals.”
 She also correctly states that thanks to the Second Amendment, “our citizenry has the tools to defend itself against rogue tyrants or an overbearing government.”

 Unlike her cohorts, she has a strict pledge that she “will vote against every measure that seeks to restrict the Second Amendment, and will pass legislation to take back Americans’ gun rights that have already been usurped by feckless lawmakers of the past.”
 The second part is really the phrase that pays, although right now she probably doesn’t have enough help to play along in the Senate.
+A full 6 points.

 I don’t think any of these fine folks will be the same sort of gun grabber that seems to incessantly populate the Democrat side of the aisle.
 What I’m still seeking clarity on, though, is how well they will fight to regain what we’ve already lost.
+Speaking of Democrats:

 My next part was supposed to consider energy issues, which are something not every candidate features on their website or social media.
 Because of that, I’ll wait a bit to do that part and instead focus on something our candidates are not shy about: social issues.